Are you experiencing non-compliant content at www.workindenmark.dk?

 The website contains non-English words, with English being the standard language of the website.
 This happens when presenting Danish names for important documents, and institutions related to the target groups moving to or living in Denmark, such as ‘borgerservice’ and ‘sundhedskort’.
 Our website does not contain the feature, to specifically, mark language for non-English words, including publications containing non-English words.
 We are working on language marking for non-English words in pdf-files during 2022, whilst there are no technical solutions for page content on the website.
 Users facing difficulties with understanding the content are invite to phone Work in Denmark for explanations of such content.

 Omitted accessibility of the pdf guide “Welcome to Denmark”

 The guide has not been made accessible, and cannot be read by a screen reader.
-The guide will become accessible for screen readers during 2021.
+The guide will become accessible for screen readers during Q4 of 2022.

 Bullet points not marked correctly

 Bullets on content pages are not marked correctly, causing the bullets to be read as ordinary text.
-This error will be corrected during the 3rd quarter of 2021.
+This error will be corrected during Q4 of 2022.

 Colour contrast on landing page

 The text “Find your new job in Denmark” is difficult to read for some devices, due to a lack of colour contrast between the text and the background.
-This error will be corrected during the 3rd quarter of 2021.
+This error will be corrected Q4 of 2022.